 The importance of editing and proofreading must not be underestimated so make sure you leave yourself enough time for this.
 Sometimes this may take up to half of the time you actually spend writing, sometimes more.
 If you don’t have the luxury of someone’s time to proofread, try to read the post out loud to yourself, or take a break from editing and revisit with fresh eyes.
 During this phase you can refer back to your research and ensure you covered everything, while including the key phrases you are targeting.

 Once the article feels more complete, you will have to think about writing a great headline to attract readers to your post.
 Arguably, this is one of the most important elements of your whole post.
 It needs to work for search engine optimisation but more importantly, it needs to appeal to your target audience.
-Read our post about writing headlines to attract more readers.

 7. Create, or source content